 "No. Forget it.
 No!
 Dammit.
 Don't forget it.
 I meant, 'belay that.'"
 Damned idiot IT.
 "What's the weather like in, uh, Lansbury?"

 "Intermittent drizzle and sixteen degrees, sir."

 "Instrument flight rules, then."

 Bender's face showed increasing alarm during this exchange.
 "I thought communications to Lansbury were out."

-"Then how the hell can we fly there?
+Bender must be looking for any excuse to not travel to Lancaster.
+The next words out of his mouth confirmed that for Elam.
+"Well, how about this?
+How the hell can we fly there?
 You said, 'instrument flight rules.'
 I heard you."

 Elam rolled his eyes.
 "He means I can't rely on line-of-sight, which I wasn't planning on doing anyway.
 The geopositioning satellites are all functional.
 That's what we'll use for navigation and approach.
 Am I right, Cornwall?"

 "Good.
 We need a tram to take us to the flitter.
 I assume it's hangered at the spaceport?"